 A warm welcome to Cranleigh C of E Primary School; a vibrant and forward-looking school which places our children at the heart of everything we do.
-From the moment you walk through the door you will see that Cranleigh C of E Primary is a happy and friendly school where every child has the opportunity to reach excellence within a nurturing family ethos.
+On entering Cranleigh C of E Primary you will see that it is a happy and friendly school where every child has the opportunity to reach excellence within a nurturing family ethos.
 Our children enjoy an active, exciting and creative curriculum which seeks to stimulate, engage and challenge them whilst developing a lifelong love of learning.
-We are situated within a strong, caring and supportive school community where children learn to take responsibility for themselves whilst being encouraged to value and care for others

-Our values and aims are built firmly on Christian beliefs and principles, and form part of everyday interactions and activities.
+Christian beliefs and principles underpin our values and aims, and form part of everyday interactions and activities.
 As a Church of England school we believe that our role is to educate the whole child and that the spiritual growth of our children is as important as their academic development.
 We have a well planned curriculum that embraces spiritual, moral, social and cultural development.
 It is through the support we give each other that we establish respect, friendship, a sense of belonging and effective team work.
 Our staff team are experienced and committed to excellence in teaching, learning and pastoral care.

-We are always gratified to see the achievements of all our children and we know that successful education relies on a real partnership between pupils, parents and teachers.
-Our work within the school and the local community has helped our children develop into responsible young citizens with the will to succeed.
+We are always delighted to see the achievements of all our children and we know that successful education relies on a strong partnership between pupils, parents and teachers.
+The work in school and our community helps our children to develop into responsible young citizens with the drive to succeed.